natgo/wt-wiki-scraper/wikitext-transpiled/ground/M109G%20(Italy).md

 '''Pros:'''

-* Powerful 155 mm cannon
+* Powerful 155 mm cannon, can take out heavy tanks rather effortlessly
 * Great elevation angles
 * Access to proxy munitions
+* (RB) Slightly faster shell velocity than other short-barrelled artillery tanks, may be easier to aim

 '''Cons:'''

 * Slow turret traverse speed
-* Low survivability due to thin armour and munition placement
+* Low survivability due to thin armour and munition placement, cannot sustain even 12.7 mm HMG
-* Long reload
+* Long reload when compared to normal tanks
-* Slow shell velocity
+* (mostly AB) Shell velocity does not let the tank to fire over a hill at short to medium range
-* Bad optics zoom, inadequate for sniping at long distances
+* (RB) Bad optics zoom, inadequate for sniping at long distances

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->